Besim Mala: Death

 On April 17, 2000, Besim Mala was shot and killed in Pristina while on duty, wearing his KPC uniform.
 The incident took place in front of the Radio Kosova building.
 Mala was shot in the back by an unknown individual following a previous verbal altercation.
 There are reports suggesting that the Serbian secret service might have been involved in orchestrating the attack, because just three weeks after his death, another former KLA-Commander named Ekrem Rexha known as "Komandant Drini" was assassinated.
 Days before his death, UNMIK authorities had confiscated his legally registered firearm without explanation.

 His death and the following serial assassinations and suspicious deaths of former key-figures of the KLA, like Tahir Zemaj or Ekrem Rexha in the early 2000s after the Kosovo War, remain an unsolved enigma in the early history of Kosovo under International Administration.

 Legacy

-Besim Mala, widenly known by his nom de guerre "Komandant Murrizi," is remembered as a key figure in the Kosovo Liberation Army and a symbol of Kosovo's fight for independence.
-His leadership of the elite "Tigrat e Zi" (Black Tigers) unit during the Kosovo War showcased his strategic brilliance and unwavering commitment to the cause of freedom.
-Mala's daring actions and surprise attacks against enemy forces made him a prominent and respected figure in the armed resistance of the KLA.
+Besim Mala, widenly known by his nom de guerre "Komandant Murrizi," is remembered as a key figure of the KLA and a symbol of Kosovo's fight for independence.
+His leadership of the elite "Tigrat e Zi" (Black Tigers) unit during the Kosovo War showcased his commitment to the cause of Kosovo independence.
+Mala's daring actions and surprise attacks against enemy forces made him a respected figure.

-His legacy endures through the deep respect and admiration of his comrades and the broader people of Kosovo.
+He is admired by his comrades and among Kosovar Albanians.
 Mala's contributions are commemorated annually, emphasizing his role in shaping the spirit of resistance during Kosovo's most challenging times.
 He remains a symbol of courage, resilience, and dedication, inspiring future generations to continue the pursuit of national sovereignty and self-determination.
 The local Shooting sports club in Drenas is named after him.